Know Thyself – The Beginning of Wisdom NOSCE TE IPSUM

-Every time there has been confusion, worry, and change.
-It seems that rural folk, connected to the Earth and the seasons have often weathered these best.
-Now we have evidence that it may be because they are grounded, know who they are, and live with the rhythms of the Earth.
-Ayurvedic (Life-Truths) science has confirmed the immense rejuvenating power this has.
+Whenever there has been a period of confusion, worry, and change.
+It seems that rural folk, connected to the Earth and the seasons, have often weathered these best.
+We now have evidence that this may be because they are grounded, know who they are, and that they live in accordance with the rhythms of the Earth – in the same manner that we evolved to do – instead of going against our nature and the planets’ which modern society seems determined to do.

 Before we get started I need to call your attention to our need to keep the lights on at SabersEdge.
 Our only support comes from our readers.
 If you like our content please support SabersEdge.Online by sharing the website and content, recommending it to others, and telling your friends and family.
-If you are able we need your support to keep the lights and continue to spread the word by supporting our mission as a Patreon supporter.
+If you are able we need your support to keep the lights and continue to spread the word by supporting our mission as a supporter at GiveSendGo | Reforging the Foundations of the West.
+[Edited from old link.]

 Like the wisdom of the West, Ayurvedic medicine has ancient roots, but lately, science has come around to discovering many of the ancient claims were true.
 Being rooted and living with the rhythms of life, living in balance with nothing to excess, and spending time in self-reflection does, indeed, bring health and healing all of its own.
 (For more see: http://ofnaturesgod.com/life-truths-ayurvedic-wisdom )